scionproto/scion/doc/Metrics.md

 ## Best Practices

 1. [prometheus.io/docs/practices/naming/](https://prometheus.io/docs/practices/naming/)
-1. Namespace should be one word
+1. Namespace should be one word.
-1. Subsystem should be one word (if present)
+1. Subsystem should be one word (if present).
 1. Use values that can be searched with regex.
 E.g. prepend `err_` for every error result.
-1. `snake_case` label names and values
+1. `snake_case` label names and values.
-1. Put shared label names and values into `go/lib/prom`
+1. Put shared label names and values into `go/lib/prom`.
+1. Initialize to avoid hidden metrics [link](https://prometheus.io/docs/practices/instrumentation/#avoid-missing-metrics).